-Partially restored, then stored at Yesterday's Air Force (MARC) in Chino, California until 1980.
-Due to the efforts of Anthony LoRusso, then chairman of the Buffalo and Erie County Naval and Serviceman's Park contacted owner David Tallichet and ask him to donate an Airacobra.
-Transported cross country by Walt Runnels of Holton Livestock Express from California to New York, and was reportedly offered $110,000 USD for the aircraft while it was in transit, before delivery to the museum on December 29, 1980.
+In Airacobra was partially restored by Yesterday's Air Force (MARC) at Chino Airport then placed into storage.
+During 1980 Anthony LoRusso, then chairman of Buffalo and Erie County Naval and Serviceman's Park contacted David Tallichet and ask him to donate an Airacobra to their memorial.
+During December 1980, transported cross country by Walt Runnels of Holton Livestock Express from California to New York.
+While in transit, the company was offered $110,000 USD for the Airacobra.

-At the Buffalo and Erie County Naval and Serviceman's Park in Buffalo, New York.
-On January 2, 1981 the aircraft was reassembled, painted and placed on display on the museum floor using volunteer labor and unveiled on March 27 1981.
-Volunteers included Truman Partridge, Dick Smith, Bob Dromerhauser, Joe Kuty, Boy Hayes, John Branning and Dick Reading, among others.
+On December 29, 1980 this Airacobra arrived at Buffalo and Erie County Naval and Serviceman's Park.
+On January 2, 1981 reassembled, painted and placed on display on the museum floor using volunteer labor including Truman Partridge, Dick Smith, Bob Dromerhauser, Joe Kuty, Boy Hayes, John Branning and Dick Reading, among others.
+On March 27 1981 officially unveiled to the public.
 On March 25, 1981 William A. Shomo visited the museum to see his former aircraft.

 During the middle 2000, the P-39 was disassembled and re-restored.
 The aircraft returned to the museum on March 29, 2007 and was hung from the ceiling of the new exhibit building.